-Hodge Elementary School provides a safe, clean environment for students, staff, and volunteers.
-Built in 1964, with modernization made in 2005, the school sits on 9.25 acres.
-Facilities span 391,325 square feet and include a multipurpose room, library, cafeteria, 22 permanent classrooms, five portable classrooms, updated playground, and one innovation lab.
-The facility strongly supports teaching and learning through its ample classroom and playground space, and a staff resource room.
+Paramount Elementary School provides a safe, clean environment for students, staff, and volunteers.
+Built-in 1964, the school sits on 10 acres.
+Facilities span 403,675 square feet and include a multipurpose room, library, cafeteria, 20 permanent classrooms, eight portable classrooms, playground, and one computer /innovation lab.
+The facility strongly supports teaching and learning through its ample classroom and playground space, intervention center, and staff resource room.

-A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
+Maintenance & Repair: A scheduled maintenance program is administered by the Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
 A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.
+School site leadership and the District Maintenance, Operations, and Transportation Department are working collaboratively to address areas of need identified on the school's facilities inspection.

-During the day and in the evenings, two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
+Cleaning Process During the day and in the evenings: Two custodians ensure classrooms, restrooms, and campus grounds are kept clean and safe.
 Azusa Unified School District administers a scheduled maintenance program to ensure that classrooms and facilities are maintained to a degree of adequacy that provides a suitable learning environment.
-Hodge leadership partners with the District's Maintenance, Operations, and Transportation department to address areas of need identified in site facility inspections.
-Current areas rated poor have priority in planned repairs and replacements.